-Do I need an employer tax ID number (EIN) for my business?
+When is an employer tax ID number (EIN) required for my business?

 Most businesses have EINs, but not all businesses have to get them.
-You'll always have to get an EIN if you plan to hire people, but if you're working on your own, you could get by without one.
-However, if you start as a sole proprietorship and then incorporate, you will have to get an EIN.
+You'll always have to get an EIN if you plan to hire people, but if you are working on your own as a sole proprietor, you could get by without one.
+However, if you start as a sole proprietorship and then incorporate or form an LLC, you will have to get an EIN.

 According to the IRS, you need an EIN if you: